Skip to footer content

 How Do You Configure Multi-Language OCR Processing?

-Global .NET apps must recognize text in multiple languages, including those with non-Latin scripts like Arabic, Chinese, Japanese, and Korean.
+Global .NET applications must recognize text in multiple languages, including those with non-Latin scripts like Arabic, Chinese, Japanese, and Korean.
 Language configuration affects both OCR accuracy and the complexity of deployment for your .NET application.

 Tesseract Language Configuration